Would You Like to Work for Wow?

 Q: I am a teacher.
 This sounds like a perfect summer opportunity.
 Is that correct?

-A: We are busiest from August through November, which generally does not work well for full-time teachers.
+A: We are busy year-round, during workday hours in multiple time zones.
+This generally does not work well for full-time teachers.

 Q: I have a lot of editing experience.
 Will that make me a good fit?

 A: We do not edit student essays.
 We ask questions, make suggestions and coach them so they can make their own editorial decisions.
-If you feel comfortable doing that, you might be able to work with us.
+If you feel comfortable doing that, you might be a good fit.

 Q: I have a lot of experience helping students apply to college.
 Will that make me a good fit?